screwdriver-cd/screwdriver/design/auth.md

 #### Inheritance

-- Read permissions inherit bi-bidirectionally (and do not need to be included).
+- Read permissions inherit bidirectionally (and do not need to be included).
 - Write permissions automatically include read permission.

 This inheritance is designed to reduce the amount of content that needs to be stored in the JWT.